FederatedAI/FATE/doc/api/session_api.md

 first(keysOnly=False)
 ```

-Returning the first element of a Table.
+Returns the first element of a Table.
 Shortcut of `take(1, keysOnly)`

 **Parameters:**